Welcome to Mortimer Country

 Hopton Castle – notorious for a bloody siege in the Civil War

-Brampton Bryan Castle – open once a year at the Scarecrow Festival in August click here to visit the website
+Brampton Bryan Castle – open once a year at the Scarecrow Festival in August, the website can be found here.

 Richard’s Castle – a ruined Norman castle built before the Norman conquest in 1066